phase2/schemata/README.md

 This module can be summarized as follows:

-A Drupal 8 subsystem (REST) and a Symfony subsystem (Serialization) use a touchy Drupal 8 subsystem (Typed Data) to describe the output of another Drupal 8 subsystem (Entity).
+A Drupal 8 subsystem (routing) and a Symfony subsystem (Serialization) use a touchy Drupal 8 subsystem (Typed Data) to describe the output of another Drupal 8 subsystem (Entity).

-It gets worse--the use cases of this module are most applicable when said entity output comes by way of the REST and Serialization systems.
+It gets worse--the use cases of this module are most applicable when said entity output comes by way of the routing and Serialization systems.

 It does not make sense to discuss a backport unless you first backport large swathes of Drupal 8.